Wondering how to choose a martial arts school in Marysville, or anywhere else for that matter? Start by asking these important questions.

 Where we stand: We are a single school, with the possibility of opening another nearby school.
 When our students test, they test in front of teachers who know them very well.

-Why It’s Important: Usually, it’s not.
-Unless of course you are a teen or adult with your heart set on a particular style.
-Beware of any teacher that tells you their ‘style’ of martial arts is the best.
+Why it’s important: Usually, it’s not.
+Unless, of course, you have your heart set on a particular style.
+Beware of any teacher that tells you their style of martial arts is the best.
 That is like saying if you buy the best hammer, you can build the best house.
-It all comes down to individual effort, and training.
+It all comes down to individual effort and training.

-Where we stand: We do participate in tournaments, however they are completely optional and we have separate training times for competitors that they must take in addition to their regular classes.
+Where we stand: We do occasionally participate in tournaments, however, they are completely optional and we have separate training times for competitors that they must take in addition to their regular classes.